jamaaldev/ProjectWeekOne/README.md

 # ProjectWeekOne

-This Project I Redisgned is For Education Purpose What you see images and Design is not my Product.
+This Project I Redisgned is For Education Purpose What you see images and Design is Not My Orginal Product.

 ![](https://github.com/jamaalhassan/ProjectWeekOne/blob/master/jamk.png?raw=true?raw=trues=200)